authelia/authelia/docs/content/integration/openid-connect/jellyfin/index.md

 ### Application

-_**Important Note:** This configuration assumes [Jellyfin] administrators are part of the `admins` group, and [Jellyfin] users are part of the `users` group.
+_**Important Note:** This configuration assumes [Jellyfin] administrators are part of the `jellyfin-admins` group, and [Jellyfin] users are part of the `jellyfin-users` group.
 Depending on your specific group configuration, you will have to adapt the `AdminRoles` and `Roles` nodes respectively.
 Alternatively you may elect to create a new authorization policy in [provider authorization policies] then utilize that policy as the [client authorization policy]._

 [client authorization policy]: ../../../configuration/identity-providers/openid-connect/clients.md#authorization_policy
 [provider authorization policies]: ../../../configuration/identity-providers/openid-connect/provider.md#authorization_policies